Haelles/Indirect/README.md

 ### More Comprehensive Prompts
 We also explored using more comprehensive prompts to guide LLMs in generating indirect expressions.
+These prompts can be found in `prompts/cn_comprehensive_prompt.txt` and `prompts/en_comprehensive_prompt.txt`.
 Here is an example of such a prompt:
 ```
-=== 任务描述 ===
+=== Task Description ===
-你是一个优秀的语言助手。你的任务是使用间接表达回答问题。为了帮助你理解和完成任务，下面提供了一套写作框架。请你严格遵守写作框架的指导，一步步地分析问题，完成间接表达任务。

-注意，你需要先参考写作框架，思考如何回答问题，然后结合思考写出回答。你必须按照输出模版进行输出，不要输出其他任何内容。
+You are an excellent language assistant.
+Your task is to answer questions using indirect expressions.
+To help you understand and complete the task, a writing framework is provided below.
+Please strictly follow the instructions of the writing framework, analyze the problem step by step, and complete the indirect expression task.

+Note that you need to refer to the writing framework first, think about how to answer the question, and then write the answer based on your thinking.
+You must output according to the output template and do not output anything else.
-=== 写作框架 ===
+=== Writing Framework ===

-1. 目的：避免冲突、紧张和不愉快；避免谈到危险或敏感的话题；保护所有人的自尊、隐私和情绪；保持礼貌的态度
-2. 词语：不要使用直接表达事实的词、负面情感词、涉及敏感话题的词和不礼貌的词
-3. 修辞：多使用隐喻、委婉、讽刺、暗示、轻描淡写等手法
-4. 语气：语气应该委婉、亲切、轻描淡写，保持礼貌和积极的情感
-5. 语义：真实传递的信息应该超越句子的字面信息，通过言外之意来表达真实的意思
+1. Purpose: Avoid conflict, tension, and unpleasantness.
+Steer clear of dangerous or sensitive topics.
+Protect everyone’s self-esteem, privacy, and emotions.
+Maintain a polite attitude.
+2. Words: Avoid words that directly state facts, express negative emotions, involve sensitive topics, or are impolite.
+3. Rhetoric: Use metaphors, euphemisms, sarcasm, hints, understatement, and other techniques.
+4. Tone: The tone should be gentle, friendly, and understated, maintaining politeness and positive emotions.
+5. Semantics: The response should convey more than just the literal information.
+It should express the deeper meaning through implication.

-=== 输出模板 ===
+=== Output Template ===
 {
-    [思考] : {结合写作框架，输出你对问题的思考}
-    [回答] : {写出你的回答}
+    "thoughts" : {Combined with the writing framework, output your thoughts on the problem.}
+    "answer" : {Write your answer.}
 }
-=== 问题陈述 ===
+=== Problem Statement ===
-现在请按照要求，使用间接表达回答以下问题：
-[问题] ：{问题}
+Now please answer the following questions using indirect expressions as required:
+[Question]: Question
 ```

 We discovered that a 7B-scale LLM's instruction-following capability was insufficient for this task.
 Consequently, we opted for a more concise prompt.
 To minimize training costs, we chose not to train the model.
 Instead, we enhanced its ability to generate indirect expressions through multiple iterations and constrained beam search.